Almaty Region

+Almaty Region (Almaty oblysy [ɑɫmɑˈtə ˌwobɫɤˈsə]), formerly known as the Alma-Ata Region until 1993, is a region in Kazakhstan, located in the southeastern part of the country.
+It surrounds, but does not include, the eponymous city of Almaty.
+Its capital is Qonaev.

 Geography

-Almaty Region surrounds the city of Almaty.
 The region borders Kyrgyzstan and Xinjiang in the People's Republic of China.
-The region also touches three other regions of Kazakhstan: Jambyl Region to the west, Karaganda Region to the northwest, and East Kazakhstan Region to the north.
+The region also borders three other regions of Kazakhstan: Jambyl Region to the west, Karaganda Region to the northwest, and East Kazakhstan Region to the north.
 Almaty Region has an area of 224,000 square kilometres.

 Much of the northwestern border of the region runs along Lake Balkhash, whose main affluent, the Ili River, is the most significant river of the region.
 In the region's northeast, it shares the four lakes of the Alakol Depression (Lakes Alakol, Sasykkol, Koshkarkol, and Zhalanashkol) with East Kazakhstan Region.
 Other lakes within the region include Bartogay Lake and Kapshagay lakes, Lake Issyk, Kaindy and Kolsai lakes.

 The Trans-Ili Alatau branch of the Tian Shan Mountains extends from China and Kyrgyzstan into Almaty Region, along its southern border with Kyrgyzstan.
 Farther to the northeast, the Dzungarian Alatau runs along the region's border with China.

 The Charyn Canyon is one of the region's famous scenic spots.